mdekstrand/cs533-web/glossary.md

     $$H(X) = - \sum_x \P[x] \log_2 \P[x]$$

-    The entropy is the expected number of bits required to record a draw from the distribution (or a message resolving the uncertainty) using an efficient encoding, assuming the recipient knows the distribution and the encoding.
+    The entropy is the expected number of bits required to record a draw from the distribution (or a message resolving the uncertainty) using an efficient {term}`encoding`, assuming the recipient knows the distribution and the encoding.

     Introduced in {video}`week13:entropy`.